 A motherboard comes with many PCIe slots.
-The PCIe slots, additionally, come in several different configurations that determine how many lanes you have available on the slot.
+Additionally, the PCIe slots come in several configurations that determine how many lanes you have available on the slot.

-The largest PCIe slot on a motherboard is the the X16 slot and it has 16 PCIe lanes (in ideal cases).
+The largest PCIe slot on a motherboard is the X16 slot, which has 16 lanes (in ideal cases).

-The lanes determine the amount of bandwidth that you can achieve with a device-slot pair, and so an X16 slot will provide the most bandwidth.
+The lanes determine the bandwidth you can achieve with a device-slot pair, so an x16 slot will provide the most bandwidth.

 Think of PCIe lanes as information highways.
 The more highways that connect to a slot, the more traffic (data) it can handle.

 However, not all x16 slots are created equally.
-Some x16 slots have the large physical size of an x16 slot, but may only offer 8 or even 4 lanes.
+Some x16 slots have the large physical size of an x16 slot but may only offer eight or even four lanes.
 Therefore, you must choose the x16 slot for your graphics card carefully.
-We explain this further below.
+I explain this further below.

-The following guides will help explain or refresh knowledge on PCIe interface:
+The following guides will help explain or refresh knowledge on the PCIe interface: